danielmiessler/fabric/README.md

 <br />

-## ⚠️ This project is currently pre-launch, with code, functionality, and documentation still being added, but any published patterns can be used in the meantime.⚠️
+## ⚠️ This project is currently pre-launch—with code, functionality, and documentation still being added.
+But any published patterns can be used in the meantime.⚠️

 ## Description